 <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE section PUBLIC "-//OASIS//DTD DocBook XML V4.4//EN" "http://sqi-inc.com/docbook/xml/4.4/docbookx.dtd"> <chapter> <title>Example of Refactoring a Chapter<title/> <para>Chapter intro stuff.<para/> <chapter/>

-The first section file is:
+The first section

 <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE section PUBLIC "-//OASIS//DTD DocBook XML V4.4//EN" "http://sqi-inc.com/docbook/xml/4.4/docbookx.dtd"> <section> <title>First Section<title/> <para>.....<para/> <section/>

-The second section file is:
+The second section

 <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE section PUBLIC "-//OASIS//DTD DocBook XML V4.4//EN" "http://sqi-inc.com/docbook/xml/4.4/docbookx.dtd"> <section> <title>Second Section<title/> <para>.....<para/> <section/>